-After studies are screened and determined to meet inclusion criteria, study design, year, setting, country, sample size, eligibility criteria, source(s) of funding, study characteristics, population characteristics, intervention characteristics, and results will be abstracted using a revised version of the evidence table developed for Technical Brief No. 32 and expanded in Comparative Effectiveness Review No. 235.
-The evidence table will be in Microsoft® Excel and will include all components in the Statement of Work (see Appendix B for detailed list of data elements).
+After studies are screened and determined to meet inclusion criteria, study design, year, setting, country, sample size, eligibility criteria, source(s) of funding, study characteristics, population characteristics, intervention characteristics, and results will be abstracted using a revised version of the evidence table developed for the 2019 report, expanded in the 2020 report, and updated in the 2022 report.
+The evidence table will be in Microsoft® Excel (see Appendix B for detailed list of data elements).
 Data elements added to this update will be incorporated into the existing evidence table with guidance from the NCPTSD partner and Technical Expert Panel (TEP).
 All study data will be verified for accuracy and completeness by a senior investigator.
 A record of studies excluded at the full-text level with reasons for exclusion will be maintained.